ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-passing-this.md

     // ✅ Can use this
     new Bucket(this, "SampleBucket");

-    // ✅ With allowNonThisAndDisallowScope: true, can use non-this values except `scope` variable const sample = new SampleConstruct(this, "Sample");
+    // ✅ With allowNonThisAndDisallowScope is true, can use non-this values (but the scope variable is disallowed) const sample = new SampleConstruct(this, "Sample");
     new OtherConstruct(sample, "Child"); // Valid when allowNonThisAndDisallowScope is true }